Latte is Synonymous with Safety

 <a href="">click here</a>

-The check can be turned off using a filter nocheck.
+The check can be disabled using the nocheck filter.

 Limits of Latte

 Latte is not a complete XSS protection for the entire application.
-We would be unhappy if you stopped to think about security when using Latte.
-The goal of Latte is to ensure that an attacker cannot alter the structure of a page, tamper with HTML elements or attributes.
-But it does not check the content correctness of the data being output.
-Or the correctness of JavaScript behavior.
-That's beyond the scope of the templating system.
-Verifying the correctness of data, especially those entered by the user and thus untrusted, is an important task for the programmer.
+We would be unhappy if you stopped thinking about security when using Latte.
+Latte's goal is to ensure that an attacker cannot alter the page structure, forge HTML elements or attributes.
+But it does not check the content correctness of the printed data.
+Nor the correctness of JavaScript behavior.
+That goes beyond the competence of the templating system.
+Verifying the correctness of data, especially data entered by the user and therefore untrusted, is an important task for the programmer.